 - untreated viral or bacterial infections, including sexually transmitted infections

-Women with pre-existing medical conditions, such as diabetes, are also at a higher risk for having a child with a birth defect.
+Women with pre-existing medical conditions, such as diabetes, are also at a higher risk of having a child with a birth defect.

 - heart defects

 - cleft lip or palate, when there’s an opening or split in the lip or roof of the mouth